 How to get to the Wind Mountain trailhead

-The Wind Mountain trailhead is near Home Valley and Carson, Washington, just down the road from the popular Dog Mountain hike.
+The Wind Mountain trailhead is near Home Valley and Carson, Washington, just down the road from the popular Dog Mountain hike and Beacon Rock State Park.

 Head down Hwy 14 (the Lewis and Clark Highway) and turn off on Wind Mountain Road, and from there it’s a five minute drive up the well-marked, winding road.
 There’s free parking on site, and to get to the trail you’ll start by walking down the gravel road.